By Roy Stevenson

 A business card is all you need!
-In my ten years as a travel journalist—with 1,000+ assignments under my belt, I’ve never been challenged to produce a Press Pass.
+In my fifteen years as a travel journalist—with 1,000+ assignments under my belt, I’ve never been challenged to produce a Press Pass.
 Not once!
 A business card has always been sufficient proof of my bona fides to the media reps I’ve worked with.

 I know some travel writer’s associations that make a big deal of announcing upcoming press trips.
 Interestingly, these press trips are standard posts on several travel writing websites.
 They are announcements you can find for yourself, with very little research.